shakacode/shakapacker/docs/using_swc_loader.md

 ### React

 React is supported out of the box, provided you use `.jsx` or `.tsx` file extension.
-Shakapacker config will correctly recognise those and tell SWC to parse the JSX syntax correctly
+Shakapacker config will correctly recognize those and tell SWC to parse the JSX syntax correctly.
+If you wish to customize the transform options to match any existing `@babel/preset-react` settings, you can do that through customizing loader options as described below.
+You can see available options at https://swc.rs/docs/configuration/compilation#jsctransformreact.

 ### Typescript

-Typescript is supported out of the box.
-Some features like decorators however might not be currently enabled
+Typescript is supported out of the box, but certain features like decorators need to be enabled through the custom config.
+You can see available customizations options at https://swc.rs/docs/configuration/compilation, which you can apply through customizing loader options as described below.

+Please note that SWC is not using the settings from `.tsconfig` file.
+Any non-default settings you might have there will need to be applied to the custom loader config.

-## Customising loader options
+## Customizing loader options

-You can see the default loader options at [swc/index.js](../package/swc/index.js)
+You can see the default loader options at [swc/index.js](../package/swc/index.js).

-If you wish to customise the loader defaults further, for example if you want to enable support for decorators or React fast refresh, you need to create a `swc.config.js` file in your app config folder.
+If you wish to customize the loader defaults further, for example, if you want to enable support for decorators or React fast refresh, you need to create a `swc.config.js` file in your app config folder.

 This file should have a single default export which is an object with an `options` key.
-Your customisations will be merged with default loader options.
+Your customizations will be merged with default loader options.
 You can use this to override or add additional configurations.

-Inside the `options` key, you can use any options available to SWC compiler.
-For the options reference, please refer to [official SWC docs](https://swc.rs/docs/configuration/compilation)
+Inside the `options` key, you can use any options available to the SWC compiler.
+For the options reference, please refer to [official SWC docs](https://swc.rs/docs/configuration/compilation).

-See some examples below of potential `config/swc.config.js`
+See some examples below of potential `config/swc.config.js`.

 ### Example: Enabling top level await and decorators